murcoder14/datahose-app/README.md

 # AWS Streaming Data Analytics Solution (Flink, S3)

-This project provides a complete, production-ready AWS solution for streaming data analytics using Apache Flink 1.20 (AWS Managed Flink) and S3.
-It demonstrates analytical processing with GROUP BY aggregations and proper changelog handling for bounded stream processing.
+This project provides a complete, production-ready AWS solution for streaming data analytics using Apache Flink 1.19 (AWS Managed Flink) and S3.
+It demonstrates **batch-style aggregation** on bounded streams using stateful processing with `KeyedProcessFunction` to emit only final aggregated results.

 **Status:** ✅ Production-ready
 **Region:** Configurable (uses your AWS CLI profile region)
-**Last Updated:** November 14, 2025
+**Last Updated:** November 16, 2025

 ---